ajread4/WindowsThreatHunting/HostThreatHunting.md

 14. Use [RegRipper](https://www.sans.org/blog/regripper-ripping-registries-with-ease/) to highlight powershell downloads with IEX Download String.
 	- Command to use ```regripper -f [Hive] -a```.
 15. Look for history file at ```APPDATA\Microsoft\Windows\PowerShell\PSReadLine\ConsoleHost_history.txt```.
+16. Use Eric Zimmermans Amcache parser in Powershell.

 # View PowerShell Command Execution [T1059.001](https://attack.mitre.org/techniques/T1059/001) [T1546.013](https://attack.mitre.org/techniques/T1546/013)
 1. Use ```eventvwr.msc``` on a Windows system and navigate to Applications and Services Logs -> Microsoft -> Windows -> PowerShell -> Operational and look for EventID 4104.